What does a Counselor do?

 How long does it take to become a Counselor?

 The journey to becoming a counselor involves several steps.
-First, a person needs a bachelor's degree in a related field.
+First, a person needs to complete a bachelor's degree.
 This usually takes about four years.
-Many choose psychology, social work, or counseling.
-After the bachelor's degree, the next step is a master's degree.
-This degree focuses on counseling and takes about two years to complete.
-During this time, students learn counseling techniques and theories.
+Common majors include psychology, social work, or counseling.
+After earning a bachelor's degree, the next step is to get a master's degree in counseling.
+This often takes two to three years.
+During this time, students learn about therapy techniques and counseling theories.
+They also gain practical experience through internships.

 Counselor Job Description Sample